-For DECT managers, base stations, and mobile devices you can directly jump to the associated Web configurator page.
+For some entries you can directly jump to the associated Web configurator page.

-Click on the r button next to the corresponding entry in the table.
+Click on the P button next to the corresponding entry in the table.

 Base station events

 This page displays counters for diagnostic purposes relating to various events that affect the base stations, e.g. active radio connections, handovers, unexpectedly terminated connections, etc.